 How to Value an Insurance Agency in 2026

-Most agency valuation guides published online are useless.
-They are outdated by two cycles, oversimplified into “two times revenue,” or written by parties who profit from inflating the headline number.
-This guide gives operators the actual framework that serious M&A advisors use, with current numbers, and the eight factors that move multiples in either direction.
-The last section names the four buyer categories and explains why each one does the math differently.
+Most agency valuation guides published online are stale by two cycles, oversimplified into “two times revenue,” or written by parties who profit from inflating the headline number.
+This guide gives operators the framework serious M&A advisors use, with the publicly reported 2025 numbers, and the eight factors that move multiples in either direction.

 How insurance agencies are actually valued